Sri Lankan Vellalar

 Sri Lankan Vellalar (இலங்கை வெள்ளாளர்) is a caste in Sri Lanka, predominantly found in the Jaffna peninsula and adjacent Vanni region, who comprise about half of the Sri Lankan Tamil population.
 They were traditionally involved in agriculture, but also included merchants, landowners and temple patrons.
 They also form part of the Sri Lankan Tamil diaspora.

-They are reputed as a ritually and numerical dominant caste, who have contributed among the political elites of the Sri Lankan Tamils.
+They are reputed as a ritually and numerically dominant caste in the Northern Sri Lankan society, who have contributed among the political elites of the Sri Lankan Tamils.
 Many of the Tamil Mudaliyars, a high colonial rank, were drawn from the Vellalar caste.
-In Eastern Sri Lanka are the Vellalars as other prominent castes there, further divided into kudis or matrilineal clans.
+In Eastern Sri Lanka, the Vellalars as other prominent castes there, are further divided into kudis or matrilineal clans.